skeyas/PPOL6821_Group/Documentation.md

 and a bat script, which can be used to activate the environment in Windows based systems.

 It is also possible to use a virtual environment on Google Colab.
+In most use cases, this will be unnecessary.
+However, if you are using deep learning for some specific use cases, such as reinforcement learning, which frequently involve installing other packages, such as gymnasium or mujoco, a virtual environment can be helpful, as such packages involve complex dependencies that pip cannot automatically resolve, making recreation extremely challenging.

 ### Debugging
 #### Dependencies and Versions